 Coastal snobs might be surprised to learn that Iowa has a robust wine-making industry, though if you consider the prevalence of arable land, the God-awful France-like climate, and the popularity of daytime drinking in the Hawkeye State, this should really not be a shocker.
-At bottom line: if you can ferment it and drink it for fun, then they make it in Iowa.
-Here are some popular homegrown selections (with tasting and pairing notes) to help new captives swig like the Iowa natives.
+At bottom line: if you can ferment it and drink it for fun, then they make it in Iowa, because getting drunk in the Hawkeye State is not just a hobby, it’s an art form.
+Here are some popular homegrown wine selections (with tasting and pairing notes) to help new captives swig like the Iowa natives.
 Bottoms up!

 Beaujoni Ernst Nouveau ’14: Very fruity, but without substance; hints of pork balls, saltpeter, and fox urine.

 J. Deere Tractor Cabernet ’10: Aged in cash-lined casks, distinctive green hue, strong diesel and corn husk notes.

 Turbine Carnage White ’14: Grapes sourced from wind farm country; opens with Canada goose, good bald eagle finish.

 Crazy Steve’s King Zing ’13: Strong lithium tang with finish of methamphetamine; does not pair well with Mexican food.